SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-19-two-predictions.md

 HIV has been a nightmare, as far as vaccines &mdash; nothing much has worked.
 Let's hope this works out better.

+The clinical trial id is [NCT05001373, which you can browse at ClinicalTrials.gov](https://clinicaltrials.gov/ct2/show/NCT05001373).

 It's a Phase 1 trial, so it's small: 56 healthy adults.
 They go into 4 groups: one for each of the 2 vaccines being tested, and two groups that get both at various doses.
 There is no control group, because (a) we already know the background rate of catching HIV in